arquillian/arquillian-extension-qunit/README.md

 # Arquillian QUnit
 [Arquillian QUnit](https://github.com/arquillian/arquillian-extension-qunit) is an [Arquillian](http://arquillian.org/) extension which automates QUnit JavaScript unit testing.
-It integrates transparently with the JUnit testing framework and therefore can be easily used in continuous integration environments.
+It integrates transparently with the JUnit testing framework and can be easily used in continuous integration environments.

-Arquillian-Qunit knows the number of QUnit tests that have to be executed before the actual QUnit tests execution.
-In the case where a Qunit Test Suite gets stuck because of a stuck QUnit test, Arquillian-QUnit marks the stuck test and the rest of QUnit tests which are not executed/reached as failed.
+Arquillian-Qunit identifies the number of QUnit tests that have to be executed before the actual QUnit tests execution.
+In the case of a stuck QUnit Test Suite, the stuck tests are marked as errored.

-For example when executing these [QUnit tests](https://github.com/arquillian/arquillian-extension-qunit/blob/master/arquillian-qunit-ftest/src/test/resources/assets/tests/rest-service/qunit-tests-stuck.html) you will realize that the QUnit Test Suite gets stuck as shown in the below image.
-Arquillian-QUnit knows that these tests did not finish and marks them as failed.
+For instance, when executing these [QUnit tests](https://github.com/arquillian/arquillian-extension-qunit/blob/master/arquillian-qunit-ftest/src/test/resources/assets/tests/rest-service/qunit-tests-stuck.html), the QUnit Test Suite gets stuck as shown in the below image.
+Arquillian-QUnit marks the stuck tests as errored.

 ![Stuck QUnit Test Suite](https://raw.github.com/tolis-e/readme-images/master/qunit-stuck-test.png)